-The Solano Community College District Department of Public Safety (DPS) is a California Commission on Peace Officers Standards and Training (POST) accredited law enforcement department established by Board of Trustees Resolution No. 21/22-10.
+accredited law enforcement department established by Board of Trustees Resolution No. 21/22-10.
 The Department of Public Safety consists of a Chief of DPS, sworn sergeants, non-sworn public safety officers (PSOs) and a public safety service technician.

+DPS follows a strict policy manual that ensures proper training and procedures that align with standard operating procedures of community policing (IIIB1 SCC DPS Policy Manual).
 The responsibilities of DPS include campus security; traffic and parking control; prevention and detection of crime; and enforcement of federal, state, and municipal laws and District regulations and policies.
 DPS has the primary responsibility for direction, planning, and controlling vehicle and pedestrian traffic on College grounds.
-DPS oversee the painting of roadways and curbs, placement of control signs, removal of hazardous obstructions, and other related tasks.
+DPS oversees the painting of roadways and curbs, placement of control signs, removal of hazardous obstructions, and other related tasks.

-DPS personnel make inspections of facilities to insure physical security; design and present programs to reduce risk from criminal acts; review plans and new construction additions to facilities to insure against design defects that could contribute to criminal acts; make preventative patrols of grounds; make necessary arrests and detentions; and interact with all other law enforcement and investigative agencies.
+DPS personnel make inspections of facilities to ensure physical security; design and present programs to reduce risk from criminal acts; review plans and new construction additions to facilities to insure against design defects that could contribute to criminal acts; make preventative patrols of grounds; make necessary arrests and detentions; and interact with all other law enforcement and investigative agencies.